PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Plans.md

 ### Location Details

 Place 1: *Books, Scrolls, and Nooks*
+- Nestled in the Upper Menthis district, known for its academic institutions and scholarly pursuits.
+	- Narrow three-story building > large bay windows and  displaying rare tomes and colorful scrolls.

 Place 2: *Olladra's Kitchen*
 - Tavern ward located in Lower Central Plateau